1. What is carbon neutral?

 Climate experts blame the vast build-up in atmospheric CO2 and other greenhouse gases since the Industrial Revolution for speeding up global warming.
 Without radical measures to reduce emissions, scientists warn that the fight against climate change will become unwinnable.
-CO2 pollution is still rising -- 2019 will be another record -- and is unlikely to peak before 2040, driven by growing use of fossil fuels, says the International Energy Agency.
+CO2 pollution is still rising -- 2019 was another record -- and is unlikely to peak before 2040, driven by growing use of fossil fuels, says the International Energy Agency.

 5. How will the goals be reached?